 - Serrano ham

-So far, the research shows that adequate levels of vitamin K particularly the K2 analogue via a healthy diet +/- supplements can slow down the rate of bone weakening after menopause; increase bone strength and may decrease the number of fractures in women with osteoporosis; boost the effectiveness of osteoporosis medications; reduce the risk of arterial calcification and hence heart disease and stroke particularly relevant if taking calcium and vitamin D supplements
+Research confirms that adequate levels of vitamin K, particularly the K2 analogue via a healthy diet +/- supplements, can slow down the rate of bone weakening after menopause, increase bone strength and may decrease the number of fractures in women with osteoporosis.
+It has also been shown to reduce the risk of arterial calcification and, consequently, heart disease and stroke.

 - Iwamoto J et al. Effects of vitamin K2 on osteoporosis and bone health.
 Curr Pharm Des.
 2004: 10(21):2557-76.

 - Maresz K et al. Proper Calcium Use: Vitamin K2 as a Promoter of Bone and Cardiovascular Health Klinregr Med (Encinitas) 2015: 14(1): 34-39.

 - Beulens JW et al High dietary menaquinone intake is associated with reduced coronary calcification.
 2009; 203(2):489-93.

 - Geleijnse JM et al. Dietary intake of menaquinone is associated with a reduced risk of coronary heart disease: the Rotterdam Study.
 J Nutr.
 2004; 134(11):3100-5.

 - Theuwissen E et al. The role of vitamin K in formation of soft-tissue calcification.
 Adv Nutr.
 2012;3(2):166–173.

 - Kanai T et al. Serum vitamin K level and bone mineral density in postmenopausal women.
 Int J Gynaecol Obstet.
 1997; 56(1):25-30.